cmubig/arc-icra23/calls.md

 - How should an autonomous agent explore safely and adapt to unseen scenarios?
 - How can we inject domain knowledge (e.g., model-based priors, common sense, logical rules, safety specifications, skill primitives, expert demonstrations) such that the autonomous agent is safer and more sample-efficient?

+Participants have special invitation to submit descriptions of their research, development, and experimentation in the challenge as academic manuscripts to the workshop.
+Top-performing challenge teams will be invited to present their work during the workshop session, entitled <i>Autonomous Racing Virtual Challenge: Contributed Talks</i>.

 ## Paper Submission Guidelines